 A number of studies have shown a link between SDB and hyperactivity (e.g., Hiscock et al 2006; Shur-Fen Gau 2006).
 Kids diagnosed with ADHD are more likely to have SDB than are other kids.
 And when hyperactive kids are treated for SDB, their ADHD symptoms improve.
 This has led some researchers to speculate that at least some cases of ADHD are caused by SDB.
 Or, put another way—it’s possible that many kids who have been diagnosed with ADHD are really just suffering from sleep problems.

 These findings suggest that sleep-disordered breathing could contribute indirectly to bedtime problems by making SDB sufferers more hyperactive and defiant.

 This is a controversial idea that some researchers reject (Sadeh et al 2006).
-However, given the potential dangers of sleep-disordered breathing, it can never hurt to screen and treat an affected child.
+However, given the potential health dangers of sleep-disordered breathing, it's important to take symptoms seriously.
 If you suspect your child suffers from sleep-disordered breathing, consult your physician.

 Ainsworth MDS, Blehar MC, Waters E, and Wall S. 1978.
 Patterns of attachment: A psychological study of the strange situation.
 Hillsdale, NJ: Erlbaum.

 American Academy of Sleep Medicine.
 2005.
 International classification of sleep disorders: diagnostic and coding manual.
 2nd ed.
 Westchester, IL: American Academy of Sleep Medicine.
 J Pediatr Health Care.
 2012 Jul-Aug;26(4):276-82.

 Arora T, Broglia E, Thomas GN, Taheri S. 2014.
 Associations between specific technologies and adolescent sleep quantity, sleep quality, and parasomnias.
 Sleep Med.
 15(2):240-7.